aniketmondal1210/Beginner-Python-Projects/Story Generator/README.md

-## 3. Acronym Creator
+## 5. Random Story Generator

-The Acronym Creator generates an acronym from a given phrase.
+The Random Story Generator creates a unique story each time it runs.

 ### Key Features:

-- Accepts a string input and produces an acronym.
+- Combines random elements to generate engaging stories.
-- Allows users to create multiple acronyms in one session.
+- Provides the option to create multiple stories in one session.